panoptic-labs/docs/docs/faq/faq.md

 <details id="is-there-a-points-program">
 <summary>Is there a points program?</summary>
-Yes, depositors and traders can earn Panoptic incentive points (Pips).
-For more details, visit <a href="https://pips.panoptic.xyz">pips.panoptic.xyz</a>.
+Yes, depositing into vaults and trading can earn Panoptic incentive points (Pips).
+Click <a href="https://panoptic.xyz/docs/getting-started/points">here</a> for more details.
 </details>

 <details id="how-does-liquidity-in-uniswap-benefit-panoptic">